Estimated reading time: 9 minutes

 Small Yard?
 No Problem!

 Optical illusions are a designer’s secret weapon, especially when dealing with small outdoor spaces.
-There are many budget-friendly tricks you can use to fool the eye into thinking your space is bigger than it really is.
+You can use many budget-friendly tricks to fool the eye into thinking your space is bigger than it really is.

 - Design on the Diagonal – Using diagonal designs on patios and pathways helps elongate the space you’re working with, making any small area you’re working with look larger.